taming-the-state-in-react/taming-the-state-in-react/manuscript/react/local-state.md

 At the end of the chapter, you will get to know the limits of local state management in React.
 The topic itself is highly discussed in the community as you will learn in one of the final lessons of this chapter.
 The chapter concludes in the problem of local state managenement to give you a motivation to dive into one of the external state management solutions.

+# General Definitions

+The chapter gives you general defintions that are used in the book.

+## Pure Functions

+- TODO

+## Side-Effects

+- TODO

+## Immuatbiltiy

+- defintion

+- the antagonist of immutablity is mutability
+-

 # Defitnions in State Management

 In the beginning, I want to give you defintions to state managament in modern applications.
 With these definitions at your disposal, I want to avoid that you get confused while reading the book.
 They should clearly seperate the different domains.